sdind/genome_annotation_workflow/README.md

 The workflow can run on both cluster and local environments.
 Resource requirements are simplified using presets in the resources.yaml file.
 While Snakemake utilizes threads by default, mem_mb and runtime are used specifically when running on a cluster.
 Ensure you update the main configuration file (`config.yaml`) with your specific paths and settings before execution, and adjust resource management according to your machine's specifications.

+This workflow can be executed locally using this command: `snakemake --use-conda --use-singularity --cores nbr_available_cores`

 The following parameters have to be customized in the configuration file:
 * `asm`: The path to the genome assembly file.
 * `snakemake_dir_path`: The directory path where the Snakemake workflow files are located.